All About Manufacturing Potters

 Types of Manufacturing Potter

-In the United States, there were 43,000 jobs for Manufacturing Potter in 2016.
+In 2016, there was an estimated number of 43,000 jobs in the United States for Manufacturing Potter.
 There is little to no growth in job opportunities for Manufacturing Potter.
 There will be an estimated 4,200 positions for Manufacturing Potter per year.

 The states with the most job growth for Manufacturing Potter are Utah, Nevada, and Alabama.
 Watch out if you plan on working in Vermont, Ohio, or Virginia.
 These states have the worst job growth for this type of profession.